 What is Packet Reordering

 The only way to detect packet reordering is by sending packets at a very fast speed and then comparing the received packet order with what was sent.
 The delay between two packets must be minimal in order to catch the reordering.
+At Obkio, our Network Performance Monitoring algorithm sends packets every 500ms.
+This interval is great to measure network performance and catch issues.
+However, in order to detect out-of-order packets with this algorithm, the packets must be delayed by more than 500ms, which is a very long time.

-Obkio’s Network Performance Monitoring algorithm sends packets every 500ms to measure network performance and catch issues.
-To detect packet reordering, Obkio uses packet bursts.
+In order to remedy the situation, we introduced packet bursts to our algorithm to help us detect packet reordering.
 Every minute or so, a burst of 5 packets is sent as fast as possible.
 If there is packet reordering, a Packet Reordering network issue will be raised with the severity Information.
+Once the issue is raised, it will be cleared after 10 minutes if no more out-of-order packets are detected.

 Try Obkio’s Network Performance Monitoring and Packet Reordering features now!